eikek/docspell/website/site/content/docs/features/_index.md

   into searchable PDF/A pdfs.
 - Non-destructive: all your uploaded files are never modified and can always be downloaded untouched
-- Organize files using tags, folders and other [metadata](@/docs/webapp/metadata.md)
+- Organize files using tags, folders, [Custom Fields](@/docs/webapp/customfields.md) and other [metadata](@/docs/webapp/metadata.md)
 - Text is analysed to find and attach meta data automatically
 - *Keywords* metadata from pdf files is extracted and matched against